San Diego Padres: Military appreciation

 In 1996, the Padres became the first national sports team to have an annual military appreciation event.
 In 2000, the Padres began wearing a camouflage jersey to honor the military.
 Starting in 2008, the Padres began wearing camouflage jerseys for every Sunday home game.
 The team also wears the uniforms on Memorial Day, Independence Day, and Labor Day.
 For 2011, the Padres changed the camouflage design to a more modern "digital" design, using the MARPAT design after receiving permission from then-Commandant James Conway, and dropped the green from the lettering and logo of the jersey.
 Green was replaced by a sand-olive color (also in the cap worn with the jersey).
 For 2016, to coincide with hosting the 2016 Major League Baseball All-Star Game, the Padres added a second camouflage jersey, this time in navy blue.
 The Padres alternated the navy camouflage jersey with a Marines style, which were used through 2019.
 From 2020 to 2023, the Padres used two different camouflage jersey colors: green and sand-olive, both with the current Padres logo.

 Since 1995 Marine Recruits from the nearby Marine Corps Recruit Depot often visit the games en masse during Military Appreciation Day, in uniform, often filling entire sections of the upper deck of Petco Park.
 When present, the team commemorates them with a special Fourth Inning Stretch featuring the Marines' Hymn played by stadium organist Bobby Cressey.
 Through April 2005 over 60,000 marine recruits were hosted by the Padres.
 This is part of an extensive military outreach program, which also includes a series of Military Appreciation Night games, and game tapes mailed to deployed United States Navy ships of the Pacific Fleet for onboard viewing (a large portion of the Pacific Fleet is home ported in San Diego).
 Now, every Sunday home games the Padres play is "Military Sunday".

 The San Diego area is home to a number of military installations, including several Navy and Coast Guard bases centered on San Diego Bay, Marine Corps Air Station Miramar (former home of the "Top Gun" training program), and the Marine Corps training ground at Camp Pendleton.
 Civilians employed at those bases account for around 5% of the county's working population.

 Radio and television

-As of May 31, 2023, the Padres' regional telecasts are produced by MLB's local media department and distributed via local origination channels on television providers in the team's regional market, as well as an over-the-top subscription service distributed by MLB.tv.
-These telecasts are branded as PADRES.TV.
-Games air on the following cable providers and networks:
+As of May 31, 2023, the Padres' regional telecasts are produced by MLB Local Media and distributed via local origination channels on television providers in the team's regional market, as well as an over-the-top subscription service distributed by MLB.tv known as "Padres.tv" Games air on providers such as Cox Cable, Charter Spectrum, DirecTV (including DirecTV Stream and U-verse TV), and FuboTV.